PEXANE2/azure-docs.tr-tr/articles/cosmos-db/sql-api-sdk-dotnet.md

 ### <a name="a-name11811181"></a><a name="1.18.1"/>1.18.1

-* İç değişiklik Microsoft arkadaş derlemeleri için.
+* Microsoft arkadaş Derlemeleriyle ilgili dahili değişiklikler.

 ### <a name="a-name11801180"></a><a name="1.18.0"/>1.18.0